 You can see the full list of Optimal 2022 speakers, presenters, and sponsors here.

 Optimal 2022 will be held on March 23 and 24 at New York’s Fitzpatrick Manhattan Hotel.
 You can request to attend here.

 With factors including inflation, ongoing supply chain disruptions, logistical disruptions, extreme weather events, and the ongoing issue of Omicron, procurement professionals are going to have another challenging year.
-The case for procurement teams, CPOs and CFOs attending Optimal’22: The Leadership Summit for Predictive Procurement is a strong one, and we hope to see you there.
+The case for procurement teams, CPOs, and CFOs attending Optimal’22 is a strong one.
+We hope to see you there.